cypress-io/cypress-documentation/source/api/plugins/writing-a-plugin.md

 }
 ```

 Each event documents its own argument signature.
-To understand how to use them, please {% urlHash 'refer to docs for each one' 'List-of-events' %}.
+To understand how to use them, please {% urlHash 'refer to the docs for each one' 'List-of-events' %}.

 ## config